 - “Remember that you are in charge of the electronic device.
 The electronic device is not in charge of you and when you can turn it off without a fit not only are you showing self-control, but you are also respecting our family rules.”

-- “It really helps our family work as a team and builds a strong trust-bridge when you respect the rules we’ve set for cell phone usage.
+- “It really helps our family work as a team and builds a strong trust bridge (The Trust Bridge Tool) when you respect the rules we’ve set for cell phone usage.
 Thank you.”

 Imagine the possibilities when kids start to see just how strong and capable they are!

 My husband and I love stir fry.
 When my daughter was a toddler, she didn’t like stir fry at all.
 Every time we gave it to her, she would just pick at it and end up leaving it on her plate.
 Everyone else in the family liked it but her.
 It was so frustrating.
 We refused to stop having stir fry.
 So every time we had stir fry, we would have her try it to see if she liked it now that she was a day older.
 She didn’t.
 For over a year, we had stir fry off and on and she never liked it.
 Then one day, she decided that she was old enough to like it!
 And now it’s her favorite food.
 I’m so glad we used The Age Tool and never gave up on empowering her with age.
 Now, she doesn’t like salsa.
 LOL!
 We will keep trying. 🙂